 Alternating Movement Patterns

-Some research posits that overuse injuries may stem from repetitive motion, rather than hardness of surface.
+Some research posits that overuse injuries may stem from repetitive motion, rather than surface hardness.
 If you set it and forget it with the treadmill, it can become a big old repetitive motion machine, possibly increasing injury risk.
 (Risk may not be uniform for all types of injuries.
 For example, a 2016 study found 14.2% more achilles tendon loading force on treadmills.)

 I advise athletes to consider mixing it up with gradient to avoid falling into the single-motion trap.
 Alternating the motion may reduce injury risk (or may not).
 Either way, it provides you something to do while you’re staring at the wall.